photoprism/photoprism-docs/docs/user-guide/sync/mobile-devices.md

 To synchronize photos / videos on your phone with PhotoPrism, you can use any app that supports WebDAV.

-!!! info ""
+!!! tldr ""
-    WebDAV access is disabled in public mode.
+    For security reasons, WebDAV access is disabled when you run PhotoPrism in public mode without authentication.

 ## PhotoSync ##
 We recommend [PhotoSync](https://www.photosync-app.com/home.html) which is available for Android and iOS.